RageLeague/DemocraticRace/README.md

 * You can no longer play cards from hand when watching someone reading propaganda posters.
 Evoke and passive effects of cards still trigger though, and it is intended.
 * After learning an existing location, asking for a new location costs 1 action instead.
 * Removing impatience also causes damage to be reduced on this turn.
+* Sometimes a non-artist will tell you who is a potential artist.

 ### 0.1.6